nusdistsys/nusdistsys.github.io/README.md

 If you'd like to run a server to preview your notes, you'll have to install [Hugo](https://gohugo.io).

+Run `yarn` in root directory to install the packages needed to generate the css.

 Otherwise, just updating the md for your notes and adding the appropriate Hugo headers should be sufficient.

 ## Contribute notes!
 ### With Hugo